Rental property lending with blanket mortgage financing

 Sell individual properties from your portfolio without disrupting the remaining blanket loan balance.

-How Blanket Mortgage Lending Works
+How Does Blanket Mortgage Lending Work?

 A blanket mortgage is a single loan secured by two or more real estate properties.
 The lender holds all the properties as collateral, and the borrower makes one consolidated payment each month.
 This structure is a natural fit for rental property investors who are acquiring or holding multiple income-producing assets.